-The Infant Mortality Review Team (IMR) reviewed the fatalities of 61 infants.
-Fifty-three (87%) of these infants died as a result of premature birth.
-Table 1 presents the risk factors associated with the premature births as outlined on the infant's death certificates.
-In the majority of cases, the etiology of the cause of prematurity is unknown.
+The Infant Mortality Review Team (IMR) reviewed the fatalities of 63 infants.
+Forty-four (70%) of these infants died as a result of premature birth.
+The following are risk factors associated with the premature births as reviewed by the IMR Team: